-Jeannie Hulen, Interim Director
+Jeannie Hulen, Associate Dean

 In her current role, Hulen has been instrumental in establishing the School of Art, made possible by a visionary gift from the Walton Family Charitable Foundation in fall 2017.
 The $120 million gift is the largest ever given to a U.S. university in support of or to establish a school of art.
 The gift also created the first and only school of art in the state of Arkansas, and will propel art education and research in the state forward while also providing unparalleled access and opportunity to students.

 As a ceramics and multimedia sculptor, Hulen’s installation work examines issues related to the body, globalism and personal narrative.
 In addition to her artwork, Hulen is currently pursuing a collaborative research project with ceramics colleagues at Kwame Nkrumah Institute of Science and Technology (KNUST) in, Kumasi, Ghana.
 This project deals with the sourcing, analysis and employment of ceramics raw materials.

 Hulen has held solo exhibitions in Taiwan, as well as in U.S. cities including Houston, TX, Grand Rapids, MI, Utica, NY, Kansas City, MO, Providence RI, and Fayetteville, AR.
 She has also taken part in exhibitions held in conjunction with the National Council for the Education of Ceramic Arts from 2007-2016, she was a visiting resident artist in Taiwan National University of the Arts in 2009, and she was a visiting artist and lecturer at KNUST, Kumasi, Ghana during the summer of 2016.